AurelDeveloper/letter-display/README.md

 ## Roadmap

+- [ ] Improve `app/post/[id]/page.txs to display correctly the newslatter content.
-- [ ] Ranked article feed
+- [ ] Ranked article feed.
-- [ ] Views counter for the Ranked article feed
+- [ ] Views counter for the Ranked article feed.
-- [ ] Multi newslatter fetcher
+- [ ] Multi newslatter fetcher.
 - [ ] Create a newsletter hub where everyone can create an account and choose which newsletters they want to fetch and display on their feed.
-This project serves as the foundation for this newsletter hub
+This project serves as the foundation for this newsletter hub.

 ## Installation